 Warm the black beans or refried beans in a small pot on low on the stovetop.
 Smashing the black beans a bit and add a little lime juice and olive oil to loosen them.

-Dice the apples.
+Dice apples into 1" pieces.
 Set aside.

 Char each side of the tortillas on the open flame of your gas stovetop, if possible.
 Each side takes about 45 sec - get a nice char on each side.
 Wrap them in foil or a tea towel to keep warm as you go.
 The other option is to pan fry them on the stovetop.
 Tortillas always need to be served warm!